tangypnuaa/QBOX/readme.md

 ## Main requirements

+The experiments are conducted in the following environments:
 * **torch == 1.2.0**
 * **torchvision == 0.4.0**
 * **Python 3.7**

 ## Environmental settings

 This repository is developed using python **3.7** on Ubuntu **16.04.5 LTS**.
 The CUDA nad CUDNN version is **10.0.130** and **7.5.0** respectively.
 We use **two NVIDIA 1080ti GPU cards** for training and testing.
 Other platforms or GPU cards are not fully tested.
-Note that the program is written for multiple cards, and the batch size is fixed as 32, so make sure your server has **at least two cards**, and the sum of the GPU memory is larger than 22GB.
+Note that the program is tested only on multiple cards, and the batch size is fixed as 32.
+It is recommended to make sure your server has at least two cards, and the sum of the GPU memory is larger than 22GB.

 ## Pretrain models

 The weights of pretrained model (darknet53 weights) can be downloaded by the script in weights/download_yolov3_weights.sh

 For the COVID-19 dataset, we further pre-train the model on two other datasets.
-We use the data in \url{https://github.com/rsummers11/CADLab/tree/master/Lung_Segmentation_XLSor} and \url{https://www.kaggle.com/yoctoman/shcxr-lung-mask}}.
+We use the data in https://github.com/rsummers11/CADLab/tree/master/Lung_Segmentation_XLSor and https://www.kaggle.com/yoctoman/shcxr-lung-mask.
 The pretrained model parameters are availabel at [BaiduNetDisk](https://pan.baidu.com/s/1NwfNvTWggPd0TvCYJmrsXw) (fetch code is 'if3f') or [GoogleDrive](https://drive.google.com/file/d/1GTFO4AKnAUKXDevH9WPuyKlIBLvEVGZl/view?usp=sharing).

 ## Usage